 Performance Alert means the notice submitted to FedBid by the Buyer indicating that the Buyer considered the Flagged Seller’s performance under an Order to be materially problematic.
 The Performance Alert contains no performance Information or subjective content and simply authorizes FedBid to make the Buyer’s contact Information available to the Flagged Seller and to other Buyers considering the Flagged Seller for future awards, allowing those Buyers to contact the submitting Buyer to inquire regarding the relevant performance issue.

-Registration Information includes company names, addresses, phone numbers, e-mail addresses and any other information required to become a Subscriber.
+addresses and any other information required to become a Subscriber, including,

 RePost means that a previously posted IFB has been Cancelled and posted anew due to a change in Specifications, duration, or other term or condition.